Korean, Edit

 ① From closest to the notochord: floor plate, motor neurons, V2 interneurons, V1 interneurons

-② Additional notochord transplanted into the neural plate induces extra floor plate and motor neurons
+② Additional notochord transplanted into the neural plate of the embryo induces extra floor plate and motor neurons

 ⑶ Anti-shh antibodies inhibit the function of shh